krancour/brignext/PROPOSAL.md

 * [Issue #500](https://github.com/brigadecore/brigade/issues/500)

-### Limited Support for Alternative Worker Images
+### Alternative Workers

-The question of support for workflows defined using something other than JavaScript (such as YAML or TypeScript) is a perrenial favorite among community members and maintainers alike.
+The question of support for workflows defined using something other than JavaScript (such as YAML or TypeScript) is a perennial favorite among community members and maintainers alike.
 This has already been shown to be possible simply by utilizing a custom worker image that behaves similarly enough to Brigade's default, but whose behavior is defined differently.
 This concept was even